organisciak/dissertation/document/3_typology.md

     they combined into a larger contribution?

 -   What do the contributions look like?
-Are they subjective (involving opinions or ranking) or objective (there is an agreed upon best response)?
+Are they subjective (involving opinions or ranking) or objective (there is an agreed best response)?

 -   Who is asking for the contributions?
 Who is benefiting?